Family and Medical Leave

 D. Leave Requests

-- The completed applicable certification form must be provided to the supervisor or designated administrator either before the leave begins or no later than 15 calendar days after the leave begins.
+The completed appropriate certification form must be submitted to the Family Medical Leave Coordinator within 15 calendar days following the initial leave request.
 Exceptions to this deadline may be granted due to exceptional circumstances.

-- The university may request a second medical opinion at its expense.
+The university may request a second medical opinion at its expense.
+The university may only request a second or third medical opinion when the leave is to care for a covered servicemember if the certification is provided by a non-military-affiliated health care provider.
+The Family Medical Leave Coordinator must consult with Human Resources before requesting a second opinion.
 If the two opinions differ, a third opinion may be obtained at the university's expense, and will be the final determination.
 The university may request recertification of a serious health condition no more often than every 30 days unless circumstances described in the certification have changed significantly, the employee requests an extension of leave, the university receives information that casts doubt upon the employee’s stated reason for the absence or the continuing validity of the certification, or the employee’s medical certification indicates the minimum duration of the condition is more than 30 days.
 In the last case, the university must wait until the minimum duration expires before requesting a recertification unless the employee requests an extension of leave or circumstances described in the previous certification have changed significantly.
+The department must consult with an Employee Relations Advisor prior to requesting recertification when the leave is to care for a covered servicemember.
 In all cases, the university may request a recertification of a medical condition every six months.

-- If the leave is being taken because of a qualifying exigency caused by the covered active duty or call to covered active duty of a spouse, son, daughter or parent, the supervisor or designated administrator will require the employee to provide a copy of the military member’s covered active duty orders or other documentation issued by the military that indicates the military member is on covered active duty or has been notified of an impending call or order to covered active duty, as well as documentation regarding the dates of the military member’s covered active duty service.
-If the qualifying exigency involves meeting with a third party, the employee’s supervisor or designated administrator may contact the individual or entity with whom the employee is meeting to verify the meeting or appointment and the nature of the meeting.
+If the leave is being taken because of a qualifying exigency caused by the covered active duty or call to covered active duty of a spouse, son, daughter or parent, the Family Medical Leave Coordinator will require the employee to provide a copy of the military member’s covered active duty orders or other documentation issued by the military that indicates the military member is on covered active duty or has been notified of an impending call or order to covered active duty, as well as documentation regarding the dates of the military member’s covered active duty service.
+If the qualifying exigency involves meeting with a third party, the Family Leave Medical Coordinator may contact the individual or entity with whom the employee is meeting to verify the meeting or appointment and the nature of the meeting.

 E. Response to Leave Requests

-- The supervisor or the designated administrator should determine if the employee is eligible for leave and inform the employee in writing (using the FML Notice of Eligibility and Rights & Responsibilities) no later than five business days after the employee either requests leave or the supervisor or the designated administrator learns that the employee’s leave may qualify under the FMLA.
+The Family Leave Medical Coordinator should determine if the employee is eligible for leave and inform the employee in writing no later than five business days after the employee either requests leave or the Family Leave Medical Coordinator learns that the employee’s leave may qualify under the FMLA.
 If a department fails to advise an employee that he/she is ineligible for FML before the requested leave is to begin, the employee will be deemed eligible for FML.
-The department may not then assert the employee's ineligibility as a basis for denying the leave, and the employee will be protected under the FMLA.
-When an employee is unable to provide foreseeable notice of the leave, he/she will be deemed eligible if the department fails to notify the employee of ineligibility within five working days of receiving notice of the need for leave.
+When an employee is unable to provide foreseeable notice of the leave, he/she will be deemed eligible if the department fails to notify the employee of ineligibility within five business days of receiving notice of the need for leave.

-- If the employee provides a completed Request for FML form and a complete and sufficient certification form as applicable, the supervisor or designated administrator must give the employee the FML Designation Notice no later than five business days after receiving the completed request and completed certification form placing the employee on FML.
-If the employee is unable to provide foreseeable notice of the leave, the supervisor or designated administrator must provide the employee with the appropriate certification form and the FML Notice of Eligibility and Rights & Responsibilities, and place the employee, if eligible, on FML pending receipt of the applicable certification form.
+If the employee provides a completed Request for FML form and a complete and sufficient certification form as applicable, the Family Leave Medical Coordinator must inform the employee in writing no later than five business days after receiving the completed request and completed certification form placing the employee on FML.
+If the employee is unable to provide foreseeable notice of the leave, the Family Leave Medical Coordinator must provide the employee with the appropriate certification form and appropriate FML communication, and place the employee, if eligible, on FML pending receipt of the applicable certification form.

-- If a supervisor or designated administrator questions the authenticity of a completed medical certification, the meaning of a response, or cannot read the handwriting on the completed medical certification, the supervisor or designated administrator must contact Human Resources.
+If a Family Leave Medical Coordinator questions the authenticity of a completed medical certification, the meaning of a response, or cannot read the handwriting on the completed medical certification, the Family Leave Medical Coordinator must contact Human Resources.
 Human Resources will contact the health care provider for purposes of clarification and authentication of the medical certification as appropriate.

 F. Returning to Work

-The employee must have his/her health care provider complete the Certification of Fitness for Duty form and provide the completed form to his/her supervisor or designated administrator, if applicable.
+The employee must have his/her health care provider complete the appropriate form and provide the completed form the Family Leave Medical Coordinator.